digital-blueprint/handbook/docs/frameworks/relay/dev/api.md

 # Creating APIs

 You can add new APIs by registering api-platform entities or registering Symfony routes.
-The former will end up in the auto-gernated API docs, the later can be used for internal/special APIs, if required.
+The former will end up in the auto-generated API docs, the later can be used for internal/special APIs, if required.

 See https://api-platform.com/docs/core/operations/ for how to work with the